-Let's be honest: We all kinda want to move to Europe.
+Let's be honest: We all kind of want to move to Europe.
 For the most part, however, this type of relocation is cost prohibitive.
-Portugal, one of the hottest spots for travelers right now, is relatively affordable compared to other, more obvious spots (e.g. Paris).
+Portugal, one of the hottest spots for travelers right now, is relatively affordable compared with other, more obvious spots (e.g., Paris).
 According to these numbers, rent for a one-bedroom in our favorite city, Porto, is under $500.

 For your first month, maybe give this little spot a shot?

 How jealous would everyone you know be if you up and moved to Morocco?
 No matter what traumatic life events caused you to do so, everyone would immediately assume you are both cooler and happier than they are.
-According to these numbers, the average cost of monthly rent for a one-bedroom in Marrakech is around $400, and you can enjoy a three-course meal for two people for around $25.
+According to these numbers, the average cost of monthly rent for a one-bedroom in Marrakech is around $400, and two people can enjoy a three-course meal for around $25.

-Here's a cute little starter home which, while more expensive than the purported average, could help you settle into town in local style.
+Here's a cute little starter home that, while more expensive than the purported average, could help you settle into town local-style.

 Here's a simple apartment for rent from which to get your feet wet in this, your new and Instagram-worthy life.